Ademagar/Ademagar/README.md

 <img src="/image/header.png" width="auto">

 # Hi there 👋 **I'm Adem** ━ a Jr. Full-stack Developer

 ## Who is this Jr Guy?
 - I'm Adem.
 I'm an industrial engineering student in Turkey but I decided to become a **software developer** because I am **interested in software** and the world of **programming**.
 - I know **HTML**, **CSS** and a little bit **Javascript** and I'm planning to ***learn TailwindCss***, ***React*** anf ***Node.js*** in next 3-5 months.
-- After learnşng coding I want to learn AWS Cloud Services so I can upload my project easily on cloud.
+- After learning coding, I want to learn AWS Cloud Services so I can upload my project easily on cloud.
 - I started with **passion**, **faith** and **hard work** for a while ago.

 ## Programming Languages and things that I know and planning to learn!